The first truly digital car

 Depending on the user profile, only desired applications and functions are available and can be changed at any time.

 The proprietary software platform meets special security requirements and allows all installed car parts to communicate with each other.
 User profiles are stored in the cloud and can be quickly accessed in vehicle.

 Not only digital but also sustainable

-Elexir's vision sees car sharing as an important mobility scenario of the future.
+Veecle's vision sees car sharing as an important mobility scenario of the future.
 By sharing vehicles, we can reclaim spaces in cities that are currently blocked by parking.
-Elexir also conserves resources by combining secure software code and independent vehicle parts: This combination makes it easier to upgrade or retrofit cars without having to change the vehicle itself.
+Veecle also conserves resources by combining secure software code and independent vehicle parts: This combination makes it easier to upgrade or retrofit cars without having to change the vehicle itself.